JunruTao/TeleTall/README.md

 # :radio_button: TeleTall

 This a repo for my Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The Capstone Project is a chance to integrate what I've learned throughout this program.
+Find all the info on website:**[Teletall's Wiki](https://github.com/JunruTao/Udacity.Cpp.Capstone.Project/wiki)**
 * :pushpin:**Capstone Option:** :one: + :two:
   * <sup>The type:</sup>